 Significant cases include the following

-R (Sturnham) v Parole Board and SSJ EWCA Civ (Right to damages for breach of Article 5(4) for a delayed hearing)
+R (Sturnham) v Parole Board and SSJ EWCA Civ 452 (Prison law: Right to damages for breach of Article 5(4) for a delayed hearing)

-RS (Pakistan) v Secretary of State for the Home Department EWCA Civ 434 (18 April 2011) (Court of Appeal: Students who fail their examinations cannot remain in the United Kingdom as students whilst waiting to re-sit the examinations, unless they are in the meantime attending a full-time course of study).
+RS (Pakistan) v SSHD EWCA Civ 434 (Immigration/ education: Students who fail their examinations cannot remain in the United Kingdom as students whilst waiting to re-sit the examinations, unless they are in the meantime attending a full-time course of study).

-R(SS Afghanistan) v Secretary of State for the Home Department EWCA Civ 205 (Court of Appeal: Admissibility of new evidence on appeal in judicial review proceedings)
+R(SS Afghanistan) v SSHD EWCA Civ 205 (Admissibility of new evidence on appeal in judicial review proceedings)

 Tameside & Glossop Acute Services NHS Trust v Thompstone & Ors EWCA Civ 5 (17 January 2008) (Indexation of periodical payments)